ksu-is/desktop-notifier/README.md

-This application will be used as a notification to remind students, employees and many more people on task that they need to focus on or work on.
+This application will be used as a pop up notification to remind students, employees and many more people on tasks or give motivation.
 Not only will this application be used as a notification for tasks but also a mental health notifier of motivation or quotes to improve mental health.